pachyderm/pachyderm/doc/contributing/setup.md

 Now launch the dev cluster: `make launch-dev-vm`.

-And check it's status: `kubectl get all`
+And check it's status: `kubectl get all`.

 ## pachctl